Monitoring the health effects of climate change

 Climate change trends occur over many years, so correspondingly long-term health data are needed to show changes in disease occurrence and severity due to climate change.

-However, it is useful to monitor the likely health effects of climate change in place, in anticipation of possible increases and changes in patterns of diseases.
-Monitoring data on aspects of the environment and vulnerable populations is also needed to sit alongside monitoring of health effects, as is data at the regional level.
+However, it is useful to monitor diseases that are sensitive to climate change, in anticipation of possible increases and changes in the future.
+Monitoring data on aspects of the environment and vulnerable populations is also needed to sit alongside monitoring of health effects, as is climate data at the regional level.

 Information about the data